"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 For an overview and details about all WMI sensors, please see the List of Available Sensor Types section.

-You should be aware that performance of WMI based monitoring is drastically limited when the monitoring station or the monitored client runs on Windows Vista or Windows Server 2008 R1.
-When it comes to network monitoring via WMI, Windows XP and Windows 2003 are up to 70 times faster than Windows 2008 or Vista.
+You should be aware that performance of WMI based monitoring is drastically limited when the monitoring station or the monitored client runs on Windows Vista or Windows Server 2008 (R1).
+When it comes to network monitoring via WMI, Windows Server 2008 R2 is many times faster than Windows Server 2008 (R1) or Vista.

 Note: These are not limitations of PRTG, but arise from the WMI functionality built into the Windows operating systems mentioned.